-- Externship Database
+The Externship Database

-- Government agencies-local, state, federal
+- Government agencies on the local, state, and federal levels

 - Not-for-profit organizations (including public interest organizations, lobbying groups, trade associations)